As an Evangelical Protestant convert to Catholicism one of the most common objections I hear to the Catholic Church is an earnest one,

 Somewhere along the way, usually in the very early centuries, the Church got confused.
-They fell into a Old Testament legalistic tangle, they began to venerate the saints and Mary, and they effectively Romanized—becoming unrecognizable as the Church we read about in the New Testament.
+They fell into a Old Testament legalistic tangle, they began to venerate the saints and Mary, and they effectively Romanized, becoming unrecognizable as the Church of the New Testament.

 It’s one of the most common objections I hear, and like I said, it’s a truly honest one.

 But at the same time, it’s a truly confusing perspective.
 I, as a devout Evangelical, wrestled with this same question.
 I had these exact same concerns.
 I laboured for years under the notion that, indeed, the Catholic Church had “added” onto the simple Gospel of Christ and therefore rejected the Catholic Church.